 Yes.
 Where is the property?
 1. What is the property?
-Check all that apply. ☐ Single-family home ☐ Duplex or multi-unit building Do not deduct secured cla the amount of any secured Creditors Who Have Claim d claims on Schedule Street address, if available, or other description ☐ Condominium or cooperative ☐ Manufactured or mobile home Current value of the entire property?
-Current value of portion you own City State ZIP Cod Land Investment property Timeshare Other Describe the nature of interest (such as feethe entireties, or a life of your ownership simple, tenancy b Who has an interest in the property?
-Check one. ☐ Debtor 1 only County ☐ Debtor 2 only ☐ Debtor 1 and Debtor 2 only ☐ At least one of the debtors and another Check if this is co (see instructions) mmunity property Other information you wish to add about this it property identification number: em, such as local ou own or have more than one, list here: 2 What is the property?
-Check all that apply. ☐ Single-family home ☐ Duplex or multi-unit building Do not deduct secured cla the amount of any secured Creditors Who Have Claim d claims on Schedule .2.
-Street address, if available, or other description □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home the amount of any secure Creditors Who Have Clain Current value of the entire property? d claims on Schedule ns Secured by Prope Current value of portion you owr 2 □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home □ Land □ Investment property the amount of any secured Creditors Who Have Clair.
-Current value of the d claims on Schedule as Secured by Prope Current value of portion you owr \$ of your ownership simple, tenancy b .2.
-Street address, if available, or other description □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home □ Land □ Investment property □ Timeshare Current value of the entire property? \$ Describe the nature of interest (such as fee interest) d claims on Schedule as Secured by Prope Current value of portion you own \$ of your ownership simple, tenancy b
+Check all that apply. ☐ Single-family home ☐ Duplex or multi-unit building Do not deduct secured cla the amount of any secure Creditors Who Have Clair d claims on Schedule Street address, if available, or other description ☐ Condominium or cooperative ☐ Manufactured or mobile home Current value of the entire property?
+Current value of portion you own City State ZIP Code Land Investment property Timeshare Other Describe the nature of interest (such as fee the entireties, or a life of your ownership simple, tenancy b Who has an interest in the property?
+Check one. ☐ Debtor 1 only County □ Debtor 1 only □ Debtor 2 only □ Debtor 1 and Debtor 2 only □ At least one of the debtors and another Check if this is co mmunity property Other information you wish to add about this it property identification number: em, such as local ou own or have more than one, list here: 2 What is the property?
+Check all that apply. ☐ Single-family home ☐ Duplex or multi-unit building Do not deduct secured cla the amount of any secure Creditors Who Have Clair d claims on Śchedule □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home the amount of any secure Creditors Who Have Clair Current value of the entire property? d claims on Schedule ns Secured by Prope Current value of portion you owr 2 □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home □ Land □ Investment property the amount of any secure Creditors Who Have Clair Current value of the d claims on Schedule as Secured by Prope Current value of portion you owr \$ of your ownership simple, tenancy k □ Single-family home □ Duplex or multi-unit building □ Condominium or cooperative □ Manufactured or mobile home □ Land □ Investment property □ Timeshare the amount of any secure Creditors Who Have Clair Current value of the entire property? \$ Describe the nature cinterest (such as fee d claims on Schedule as Secured by Prope Current value of portion you own \$ of your ownership simple, tenancy b